parallela/gotcraft-proxy-chat/README.md

 3. **Install on Paper servers**:
    - Copy `gotcraft-paper/target/GotCraftProxyChat-Paper.jar` to each Paper server's `plugins/` folder
-   - If using LuckPerms, ensure it's installed on each Paper server
+   - Optionally install PlaceholderAPI for placeholder support in server prefixes

 4. **Configure each Paper server**:
    - Edit `plugins/GotCraftProxyChat/config.yml` on each server